 Females are inadvertently associated with female hobbies, leaving them out of any male related hobby that would involve the use of sneakers.
 Hence, athletic brands would make top coveted sneakers in only men’s sizes, leaving women to purchase from the kid’s aisle.
 Huge athletic brands such as Nike are now catering to the female population with a variety of new releases and collaborations that boast of different colorways.

 Part of this long-awaited change is thanks to the sports and fitness lifestyle that has taken over the American culture.
 Thanks to high- fashion runways featuring sneakers for women to Puma naming Rihanna as their new creative director.
 The sneaker industry was bound to change.
-Additionally, women’s form of dress has changed as women around the world adopt and adapt a more male form of dress.
+Additionally, women’s form of dress has changed as women around the world adopt and

 The rise of athleisure and the casualization of the workplace have also played a part in encouraging top athletic brands to cater to women.
 Nike, among other top brands that have released sneakers to cater to the female population, is among the top companies leading the change.
 Below are the 7 kicks we wish were made for men!